Search

 • Critical/Acute Limb Ischaemia

-Please note that having diabetes does not necessarily make you high-risk.
+*Please note: Having diabetes does not automatically make you high-risk.*

-Available at: CUH Outpatients and Wards, Leander Road, Purley War Memorial Hospital & Patient homes.
+Available at: Croydon University Hospital Outpatients and Wards, Leander Road, Purley War Memorial Hospital, Patient homes

-This is a stand-alone treatment removing all or part of the nail, preventing regrowth.
+This is a stand-alone treatment that removes all or part of the nail.

-MSK/Biomechanics is the scientific study of the movement and forces acting on the living body.
-Using an understanding of biomechanics (movement) and musculoskeletal medicine to assess and treat pain and pathologies in the lower limb and foot.
+MSK (Musculoskeletal) Biomechanics is the scientific study of movement and the forces acting on the body.
+Our podiatrists use this understanding to assess and treat pain and conditions affecting the lower limb and foot.

-• Joint pain / instability (Hip, Knee, Ankle)
+• Joint pain or instability (hip, knee, ankle)

 • Tendinopathy